SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 2) Click the pencil icon in the top right of the page to edit the file.
 > Alternatively, you can manually [fork](https://github.com/pittcsc/Summer2024-Internships/fork) the repository and make your changes there.
 3) To add a new internship, copy the example template, add it to the list at the bottom, and replace the values with the corresponding information about your submission.
-> Please make a new list entry for each unique position, even if they are for the same company.
+> Please make a new list entry for each unique position, **even if they are for the same company**.

 4) Once you are done, the file should look something like this: